olsondeven/ng1-built-in-directives/show_hide_based_on_focus/README.md

 Basic examples of these directives have been included.
 If running these with live-server, run `live-server <name-of-file>`.

 ## Hint #1
-Choose a variable for each input box.
-Set this to true/false on blur/focus.
+Choose a variable for each input box and set this to true/false on blur/focus.

 ## Hint #2
 Show/hide the tooltips based on the variables you set to true/false.